ptoomey3/Keychain-Dumper/README.md

 	./keychain_dumper -e > /var/tmp/entitlements.xml

 The resulting file can be used in place of the included entitlements.xml file.

+*An Alternative Way*

+	CER="dumper" make codesign
+	#dumper is name for the certificate you just created.

 ## Contact & Help